fairlearn/fairlearn/docs/about/index.rst

 research and practice.
 AI is a rapidly evolving field, and fairness in AI is all the more so.
-We therefore encourage researchers, practitioners, and other stakeholders to contribute fairness metrics, unfairness mitigation algorithms, visualization capabilities, as well as educational materials to Fairlearn as we experiment, learn, and evolve the project together.
+We therefore encourage researchers, practitioners, and other stakeholders to contribute fairness metrics and assessment tools, unfairness mitigation algorithms, case studies and other educational materials to Fairlearn as we experiment, learn, and evolve the project together.

 There are many areas for future enhancement and growth.
 For example, Fairlearn